 - Try Guide by Cell, a free cell phone audio tour.

-- Get 10% off in the MFAH gift shop.
+- Just for CityPASS holders: Get MFAH member prices on audio guides and 10% off in the MFAH gift shop.
 See booklet for details.

 Parking: Paid parking available.

 Dining: Aquarium Restaurant & Dive Lounge

 Parking: Paid parking available in HMNS’s 6-story garage located on Caroline, just south of Hermann Drive.
 Some curbside parking available near museum entrance and in Hermann Park.

 Dining: Food and beverages are not allowed inside the museum exhibit halls or theaters.
 McDonald's is located within the main lobby.

 Accessibility: Handicapped access to all venues.

 Gift Shop: Museum Store located at museum's main entrance.